mei-shred/vest-investor-memo.github.io/index.md

   - Open to AI Driven Solutions

 ## Early Distribution/GTM Strategy
 1. We are partnering with Start-Ups/Corporations to offer our platform as a perk to their employees.
 They pay upto x% of the fee on the employee's behalf.
-(21 Firms have agreed to partner)
+(21 companies have agreed to partner)

-2. We are well embedded in the Indian personal finance group chats on whatsapp and telegram.
-Regular posters on reddit India personal finance and FIRE subreddits, along with an Anon advisor account on India Fintwit twitter (24k followers).
+2. We are well embedded in the Indian personal finance group chats on Whatsapp and Telegram.
+Regular posters on Reddit India personal finance and FIRE subreddits, along with an Anon advisor account on India fintwit Twitter (24k followers).
 We are using these channels for organic acquisition and word of mouth growth.

 ## Competitive Advantage
 1. AI-powered customization and strategy generation.